easytarget/SBCEye/VENV.md

 ```

 Now we install/upgrade the requirements
-- Note that some of these also require you to `apt install` corresponding system libraries that are used by the python module

 ```console
 (env) pi@pi:~/HAT/pi-overwatch $ pip install --upgrade pip (env) pi@pi:~/HAT/pi-overwatch $ pip install --upgrade wheel